 Not everyone can be successful in the IAS exam.

-The basic reason being limited number of vacancies compared with the number of serious applicants.
+The basic reason being a limited number of vacancies compared with the number of serious applicants.
 It is not a bad idea to consider back-up plans, particularly if your background is not a job-guaranteed professional course.

 You can either look for other jobs through IBPS, CPF, SSC, UPSC, State PSC etc or go for higher education (MBA exams – CAT, XAT, CMAT etc, IGNOU PGs etc.).